-Social assistance is the program of last resort.
+Social assistance is the income program of last resort.
 It is intended for persons who have exhausted all other means of financial support.
-Every province and territory has its own social assistance program, so no two are the same.
+Every province and territory has its own social assistance program, so no two are exactly the same.

 Each program has different administrative rules, eligibility criteria, benefit levels and provisions regarding special assistance.
 However, the basic structure of social assistance is much the same across the country, even though the specifics may vary.

 The most common way of assessing the adequacy of any income program is to compare it to a recognized standard and then determine how far it diverts from that indicator.
 There is no single or commonly accepted baseline, but rather several measures that typically are used for comparative purposes.
 They fall into one of two groups: poverty measures and income measures.

 Poverty measures are considered to be the baseline level below which households are deemed to live in poverty.
 Two poverty measures are employed in this report: low income cut-offs (LICOs) and the Market Basket Measure (MBM).